TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 26/Isaiah 26.16.md

 ---

-Jehovah, in trouble have they visited thee; they poured out a prayer [when] thy chastening was upon them.
+Yahweh, in trouble they have visited you.
+They poured out a prayer when your chastening was on them.